tristar2001/vim-cide/README.md

 # Description
-Plugin to make VIM an IDE.
+Powerful searching and navigation plugin to make VIM an IDE (based on ag and cscope).

 # Features
 * Text search in multiple files (based on silver-searcher ag)
-  * Support literal or regex base pattern
+  * Support literal or regex based patterns
   * Support user specified file types
-  * Case-sensitive and whole-word option configurable
+  * Configurable search options (case-sensitive, whole-word, regex, recursive)
 * cscope wrapper
   * Find symbol by name
   * Find callers
   * Find callees
 * Call-tree generator
-  * Generate caller tree
+  * Caller tree
-  * Generate callee tree
+  * Callee tree
 * Search history
   * All search history is preserved and displayed in a seperate buffer
   * Last browsed position of each search is preserved that helps to navigate between multiple search results

 # Work flow
-* Start a search
+* Start a search with option configuration
   * \<Leader\>g to search a symbol with ag (silver searcher), configure file types, base directory, and other options (case, whole-word, etc.)
   * \<Leader\>s to search a symbol by cscope
 * Search with last configured options